Johnsd11/ctakes-pbj-v-1.0/README.md

 (output)<br/>
 --key<br/>
 (UMLS key)<br/>
 - You should now be able to run that piper file while the API side is running.
-You can look at the output of running the piper file in "temporal_py.log" as well <br/>
+You can look at the output of running the piper file in "temporal_py.log" as well as the output file that you put into the configuration.<br/>

+### Negation Example
+- You first need to get the API side up and running.
+To do this you need to follow the steps listed [here.](https://github.com/Machine-Learning-for-Medical-Language/cnlp_transformers)
+- Once that is running you need to then create this configuration for StartNegationExample.piper file.<br/>
+-p<br/>
+org/apache/ctakes/pbj/pipeline/StartNegationExample<br/>
+-i<br/>
+(input)<br/>
+-a<br/>
+(folder where your Artemis broker is)<br/>
+-d<br/>
+(enviroment) <br/>
+-o<br/>
+(output)<br/>
+--key<br/>
+(UMLS key)<br/>
+- You should now be able to run that piper file while the API side is running.
+You can look at the output of running the piper file in "negation_py.log" as well as the output file that you put into the configuration.<br/>

+### DTR Example
+- You first need to get the API side up and running.
+To do this you need to follow the steps listed [here.](https://github.com/Machine-Learning-for-Medical-Language/cnlp_transformers)
+- Once that is running you need to then create this configuration for StartDtrExample.piper file.<br/>
+-p<br/>
+org/apache/ctakes/pbj/pipeline/StartDtrExample<br/>
+-i<br/>
+(input)<br/>
+-a<br/>
+(folder where your Artemis broker is)<br/>
+-d<br/>
+(enviroment) <br/>
+-o<br/>
+(output)<br/>
+--key<br/>
+(UMLS key)<br/>
-as the output file that you put into the configuration.<br/>
+- You should now be able to run that piper file while the API side is running.
+You can look at the output of running the piper file in "dtr_py.log" as well as the output file that you put into the configuration.<br/>